 Around here at Rockbrook, we’re big fans of discussing why summer camp is so great for kids.
 There’s no doubt that spending time at camp is super fun and kids love it, but it’s also important for their personal, physical and social development.
 In so many ways, camp is something our modern kids need more than ever because it provides relief from unhealthy habits.
 It serves, as we’ve said before, as a “haven” for children.
-Take a look at some of our recent articles on the benefits of camp.

 Over on the Web site What’s Up for Kids, Kathy Alessandra just posted an article entitled, “Five Reasons Your Child Needs Camp.”
 Reporting information from the American Camp Association and several well-respected studies, the article is a nice reminder of some very significant ways kids benefit from camp.

 Here are the 5 reasons listed.

 - Campers gain positive life skills like “making friends” and “trying new things.”